+Job advertisements are published on the Facebook page in the Jobs Tab via the job advertisement and the Messenger app.
+The provided personal data/ application will be forwarded to our email and afterwards can be also send to our internal recruiting portal, which collects and processes your data for recruitment purposes.
 When applying via the Messenger on our companies Facebook page, you submit a short application.
 With the short application you can draw attention to yourself as a suitable talent without referring to a specific job posting.
 To assess your talent and contact you for suitable vacancies, you must provide your first and last name, email address and telephone number as well as information about the languages you speak, where you live, if you are legally allowed to work in a specific country or other such information for our recruitment team to find a suitable position for you.
 By providing your data and consenting to data processing, your email address will be used for your authentication by providing you with a confirmation email and after for the recruiters to get in contact with you.
 The short application as well as the application for a job advertisement in the job section of the Facebook page is voluntary and consent can be revoked at any time with effect for the future.

 5.2 Purpose and legal basis of data processing